anagha-google/dataproc-labs/1-dataproc-serverless-with-terraform/README.md

 | Scheduling and Orchestration | Apache Airflow on Cloud Composer 2 |
 | Focus| Data Engineering on Google Cloud |

+The goal of the lab is to demystify Spark on GCP and orchestration of Spark on managed Airflow on GCP through a (zero fluff, zero dazzle) minimum viable end to end sample to accelerate adoption.

 <hr>

 ### 0.2.
 Duration